o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/perception-and-alertness.md

 An AI agent has four levels of alertness:

-*   `Idle` - has not detected any targets
+*   `Idle` - Has not detected any targets.
-*   `Suspicious` - has partially perceived a target, but not yet fully perceived
+*   `Suspicious` -Has partially perceived a target, but not yet fully perceived.
-*   `Alert` - a target is fully perceived
+*   `Alert` - A target is fully perceived.
-*   `Cautious` - was previously Alert, but the target has been lost and is now a memory
+*   `Cautious` - Was previously Alert, but the target has been lost and is now in memory tracking.

 An agent's level of alertness is tied to whether it has any perceived targets or memory targets, and if so, what their visibility level is.